Whether it’s by bus or train, via car or on foot, New Yorkers are always on the move.

 On Waze, your driving commute is viewed as a living, breathing organism, vulnerable to stalled cars, fender benders and plain garden-variety traffic.
 By crowdsourcing traffic conditions, Waze users keep the entire Waze community updated, noting heavy traffic, accidents, construction and police activity.
 Download Waze today, on iOS or Android, but remember to keep your eyes on the road, and not on your phone, whenever you're behind the wheel.

 If you hate waiting at bus stops or train stations, you're about to meet your new best friend.
 With Transit App you'll get a clear snapshot of all the transit options nearby and their upcoming arrival times.
-Based on transponder information more than published schedules, Transit App is crazy-accurate, and if none of the arrival times meet your needs, the app also displays the nearest Uber.
+Based on transponder information instead of solely published schedules, Transit App is crazy-accurate, and if none of the arrival times meet your needs, the app also displays the nearest Uber.
 So, go ahead and enjoy those last sips of coffee before heading out the door.
 According to Transit App, you've got plenty of time.
 Available on iOS and Android.

 Mapway New York Subway Map